-18 Tips to Reduce Employee Turnover
+18 Tips to Use to Reduce Employee Turnover

 But, employers can reduce employee turnover in many other ways.
 Hopefully, the eighteen ideas for reducing turnover that are presented here will trigger many more ideas when you think about your own workplace culture and environment for employees.
 (And, if you think these read like the Golden Rule, you're right, they do.)